Skip to contents

 Standardised coefficients

-standardized controls the standardisation method.
-Four are available; the choice is consequential and the differences are documented in the literature (Cohen et al. 2003 §3.4; Gelman 2008):
+standardized selects the method.
+Four are available; the choice is consequential and well-documented (Cohen, Cohen, West, and Aiken 2003 §3.4; Gelman 2008):

-• "basic" — like posthoc but factor dummies stay on the 0/1 scale rather than being z-scored.
+• "basic" — algebraic, but factor dummies keep their 0/1 scale rather than being z-scored.
+Useful when factor levels carry meaningful base rates that scale-free standardisation would obscure.

 fit <- lm(wellbeing_score ~ age + sex + smoking, data = sochealth)